ColdFreak/mysite/content/posts/deep-learning-memo.md

 - The coefficient of an x variable in a multiple regression model is the amount by which y changes if that x variable increases by one unit and the values of all other x variables in the model don’t change.
 So basically, you’re looking at the marginal contribution of each x variable when you hold the other vari- ables in the model constant.

+- The `bootstrap method` is a statistical technique for estimating quantities about a population by averaging estimates from multiple small data samples.
+There are two parameters that must be chosen when performing the bootstrap: 1) the size of the sample and 2) the number of repetitions of the procedure to perform. [link](https://machinelearningmastery.com/a-gentle-introduction-to-the-bootstrap-method/)